elestio/cloudgate/README.md

  ## Run as a service

 Install and run as a service with PM2:
-`pm2 start "node cloudgate.js ./apps/CatchAll/ --rootfolder ./" --name cloudgate`
+`pm2 start "cloudgate ./apps/CatchAll/ --rootfolder ./" --name cloudgate`

 ## AdminAPI